JustinTimperio/warp-cli/README.md

     `warp -p /dir/to/push dest_ssh /dir/to/receive`

 ### Flags
-- `-tr, --threads` - default=8: In most cases, 8 threads is sufficient to saturate the connection.
-You may want to raise or lower this depending on your hardware.
+- `-tr, --threads` - default=8: You may want to raise or lower this depending on your hardware.
 - `-ri, --report_interval`- default=5000: This limits the heartbeat report to 5000 milliseconds(5 seconds).
 - `-ts, --throttle_speed` - default=-1: This setting throttles the transfer to an average mbytes per second.
 - `-ow, --overwrite`: Allow the receiver to overwrite existing files.